Chula Vista Living Trust: Skip ~$38,000 in San Diego County Probate

 Why Chula Vista Residents Need a Living Trust

-With median home prices around $800,000 and Eastlake homes exceeding $1,000,000, Chula Vista families need comprehensive estate planning that avoids San Diego County probate entirely.
+With the citywide median home price around $800,000 (Redfin, 2026) and luxury Rolling Hills Ranch homes exceeding $1,000,000, Chula Vista families need comprehensive estate planning that avoids San Diego County probate entirely.

 🏡 Avoid San Diego County Probate Entirely